 Lydia Noyes.
 Health, Wellness, and Lifestyle Journalist HighYa.com

-I started freelance writing on the side in early 2016 when I noticed that my personal blog was starting to gain traction, and people were approaching me with writing requests.
+I started freelance writing on the side in early 2016 when I noticed that my blog was gaining traction and people were approaching me with writing requests.
 After a few false starts on “content mill” sites like Iwriter and Textbroker, I made a profile on Upwork and landed my first job ($15 for a 1,500-word article a few days later).
 This pay rate was abysmal, but I earned a five-star review for the effort and soon landed other jobs that were significantly more profitable.

 I eventually branched out to landing semi-permanent writing jobs on job boards from sites like Problogger, and after four months of freelancing, I decided to quit my day job and freelance full-time.
 In my first full year of freelancing, I earned $50k pretax ($3,500-6,000 per month) and hit $65k in my second year.
 After freelancing for three years, I accepted a full-time remote position with HighYa.com as a health and wellness reporter.

 Freelance writing was far from what I planned to do as an adult, as I earned a bachelor’s degree in Environmental Studies.
-Still, I am forever grateful for the opportunities that remote work opened up for me.
-As an example, my husband and I purchased a 33-acre farm property with my freelance writing earnings, which we are slowly turning into a dream hobby farm.
+Still, I am forever grateful for the opportunities that remote work opened up.
+For example, my husband and I purchased a 33-acre farm property with my freelance writing earnings, which we are slowly turning into a dream hobby farm.
 This means we live in a remote place where it would be difficult for me to find traditional employment, so freelancing is what makes our lifestyle financially sustainable.

 4. Take Matters Into Your Own Hands